-Dr. Robert P. Edwards is Professor and Executive Vice President of the Department of Obstetrics, Gynecology and Reproductive Sciences at Magee-Womens Hospital at the University of Pittsburgh Medical Center (UPMC).
-He also serves as Co-Leader of the UPCI Breast and Gynecologic Cancers Program, and as Director of Transformational Medicine for the UPMC Health System.
+Dr. Robert P. Edwards is Professor and Chair of the Department of Obstetrics, Gynecology and Reproductive Sciences at the University of Pittsburgh.
+He also serves as Co-Leader of the UPCI Breast and Ovarian Cancer Program, and as Director of Transformational Medicine for the UPMC Health System.
 Dr. Edwards specializes in all aspects of gynecologic oncology, and has a particular interest in intraperitoneal chemotherapy.

 Dr. Edwards is board-certified in obstetrics and gynecology, as well as gynecologic oncology.
 He received his undergraduate degree at Gettysburg College in Gettysburg, Pa., and medical degree at the University of Pittsburgh School of Medicine.
 Dr. Edwards completed a residency in obstetrics and gynecology at Magee-Womens Hospital of UPMC, and a fellowship in gynecologic oncology at the University of Alabama at Birmingham.

 Dr. Edwards is a member of professional organizations including the University of Pittsburgh Physicians Board of Directors, American Medical Association, American College of Surgeons, American College of Obstetricians and Gynecologists, American Association for Cancer Research, American Society of Clinical Oncology, Society of Gynecologic Oncologists, American Society of Colposcopy and Cervical Pathology, International Society for Biological Therapy of Cancer, American Association for the Advancement of Science, and the International Gynecologic Cancer Society.